Essex Ringing Course

 HELPERS

-Reasonably experienced ringers are required as "helpers" at the practical sessions.
+Reasonably experienced ringers are required as “helpers” at the practical sessions.
 No course fees are charged for helpers and they are entitled to attend any of the lectures and other Course functions when they are not required elsewhere.
-Helpers should be able to ring touches inside reliably to the method groups to which they are assigned (groups F and above) or ring reliably in at least the next higher group for groups A - E.
+Helpers should be able to ring touches inside reliably to the method groups to which they are assigned (groups E and above) or ring reliably in at least the next higher group for groups A – D.

-Helpers should apply online using the following link (also available at www.eacr.org.uk/course).
-In exceptional circumstances, helpers should contact the Helpers Administrator directly: Yvonne Towler - 07804 300411 or 01621 817212, email:
+In exceptional circumstances, helpers should contact the Helpers Administrator directly: email: coursehelpers@eacr.org.uk

 TUITION AVAILABLE ON THE COURSE